kelvin-jiang/FreebaseQA/README.md

 If you find this data set useful, please cite the paper:
 > [1] K. Jiang, D. Wu and H. Jiang, "FreebaseQA: A New Factoid QA Data Set Matching Trivia-Style Question-Answer Pairs with Freebase," _Proc. of North American Chapter of the Association for Computational Linguistics (NAACL)_, June 2019.

+All data is distributed under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.

 ## Data Set Files

 This data set contains 28,348 unique questions that are divided into three subsets: `train` (20,358), `dev` (3,994) and `eval` (3,996), formatted as JSON files: `FreebaseQA-[train|dev|eval].json`.